Great Scot! A Burns Night dinner

 The idea for a dinner started over 200 years ago soon after his death and these days is actually quite a complicated affair, so here's a guide how to have a Burns Night.

 To start, people are sat down at the table and the host reads a poem called The Selkirk Grace.
 It's normally done in a Scottish dialect which even English people find difficult to understand, but here you can find it translated into English as well: http://www.rampantscotland.com/poetry/blpoems_grace.htm.
 Although Burns probably didn't actually write this, he is known to have read it at a dinner.
 Next, soup is served.

 The highlight, though, is listening to a bagpiper playing as the main course of haggis arrives.
 You might want to watch this clip to see how unique this part is: http://www.youtube.com/watch?v=S5t_d4Nb2fE (it really has to be seen to be believed).
 Haggis is a special dish made from a mixture of sheep heart, lung and liver and oats, which is a bit like a giant sausage and surprisingly tasty.
 So tasty, in fact, that Robert Burns wrote a poem about it called Address to a Haggis and you can watch it being performed here along with subtitles translating it into standard English: http://www.youtube.com/watch?v=3kzYaIphbzU.
 Once this is finished there's a whisky toast (of course) to the haggis and people can finally eat.

 After dinner there's a speaker, who may recite more poetry, and a toast is made to the memory of Robert Burns.
-Next a male guest makes a funny speech about ladies and a female quest replies with a funny speech about men.
-Throughout the rest of the night there is even more of Burns' poetry and lots more whiskey.
-As a one-off dinner experience this is hard to beat.
+Next a male guest makes a funny speech about ladies and a female guest replies with a funny speech about men.
+Throughout the rest of the night there is even more of Burns' poetry and lots more whisky.
+As a one-off dinner experience, Burns Night is hard to beat.